How to declutter your digital life?

 3. Go through all your software and remove the ones you don’t need anymore.

 mac-computer">How to view all programs on a Mac computer?

 1. Click on the Apple icon in your screen's upper left corner, go to About This Mac, and then select Storage > Manage > Applications.

 2. Go through all your programs and decide whether there are some that you don’t need anymore.
 You can sort them by Last Accessed to have a clearer view.

 Do you often feel overwhelmed with all the incoming emails?
 Probably, you just have lots of newsletters coming in every week or even every morning?
 Take 30 minutes of your time to audit all the subscriptions that you have and unsubscribe from the ones you never read or even open.
 The button Unsubscribe is usually located at the bottom of the newsletter.

 Web browser extensions are a handy tool, though some of them are stealing your data for third-party companies.
-Check attentively your Chrome or Safari add-ons and remove the ones you don’t really need.
+Check attentively your Google Chrome or Safari add-ons and remove the ones you don’t need.